 Installing slab granite will, by definition, always be expensive.
 You cannot really get around it.
-With slab, you are locked into a wholesaler-fabricator-installer juggernaut that is designed to place you in the position of the passive consumer.
+With a slab, you are locked into a wholesaler-fabricator-installer juggernaut that is designed to place you in the position of the passive consumer.

 But Here's Why...